EnlivenBot/Enliven/README.md

 Also, we are not responsible for the code and its operability, updatability, backward compatibility, etc. For all questions - write to our support server.

-1. Compile the sources using the guide above.
+1. Compile the sources using the [Getting started section](https://gitlab.com/enliven/bot/enliven#getting-started).
 2. Install, launch and configure [lavalink](https://github.com/Frederikam/Lavalink#server-configuration)
 3. Navigate to binaries folder (typically `Enliven/bin/Release/dotnetcore3.1/`) and launch the bot (`./Enliven` for linux or `Enliven.exe` for Windows)
 4. After first launch bot would generate config file (`Config/config.json`).
 Edit it.